Basic data structures#

 Gfortran creates GENERIC as an intermediate language for the middle-end.
 Details about GENERIC can be found in the GCC manual.

-The basic data structure of GENERIC is a tree
+The basic data structure of GENERIC is a tree.
+Everything in

 garbage-collected, so doing memory management for them is not